sayujshah/EdNoteAI/README.md

 ### Additional Features (Planned)

 - **Segment Boundary Adjustment:** Enable users to manually adjust concept segment boundaries in notes.
-- **Metadata Management:** Add, edit, and display metadata (course title, professor, date, tags) for each media item/lesson.
+- **Metadata Management:** Add, edit, and display metadata (course title, professor, date, tags) for each media item.
 - **Export Formats:** Complete backend logic for exporting notes in LaTeX, Markdown, Word (.docx), and plain text.
 - **Video Capture:** Add the ability to capture video directly from the browser (not just file uploads).
 - **Visual Context Extraction:** Analyze on-screen visuals and integrate descriptions into notes.